 GE HealthCare is a leading global medical technology, pharmaceutical diagnostics, and digital solutions innovator.
-We have approximately 51,000 employees dedicated to our mission to create a world where healthcare has no limits.
+We have approximately 51,000 employees dedicated to our mission to improve lives in moments that matter.
 We operate at the center of the healthcare ecosystem, enabling precision health by increasing health system capacity, enhancing productivity, digitizing healthcare delivery, and improving clinical outcomes while serving patients' demand for greater efficiency, access, and personalized medicine.
 Our products, services, and solutions enable clinicians to make more informed decisions quickly and efficiently, improving patient care from diagnosis to therapy to monitoring.

-We have more than 125 years of experience and one of the strongest reputations in the global healthcare industry, built from our demonstrated record of delivering industry-defining innovation and complemented by our broad service capabilities and dedication to quality and integrity with a strong operational culture, deeply embedded in lean and focused on continuous improvement.
+We have more than 125 years of experience and one of the strongest reputations in the global healthcare industry, built from our demonstrated record of delivering industry-defining innovation and complemented by our broad service capabilities and dedication to quality and integrity with a strong operational culture, in which lean is deeply embedded, focused on continuous improvement.
 Today, the transition to a data-driven healthcare ecosystem is about improving outcomes by finding new ways to reach and treat patients, while creating capacity for providers, and making precision health a reality.
 Our portfolio of solutions addresses the biggest challenges facing healthcare providers and patients today and is complemented by our broad services capabilities and digital solutions.
 These qualities drive strong trust, loyalty, and partnership with our global customers, including healthcare systems and researchers.

-Our customers are healthcare providers and researchers, including public, private, and academic institutions, across an estimated \$84 billion global industry growing at a rate of 4-6% annually through 2025.
+Our customers are healthcare providers and researchers, including academic, public, and private institutions, across an estimated \$84 billion global industry growing at a rate of 4-6% annually through 2025.
 We are organized into four business segments that are aligned with the industries we serve: